saothienhat/PythonDemo/AppCore/README.md

 My Python AppCore

 #### How to Start
--	Install neccessary packages by running command: pip install -r requirements_dev.txt
+-	Install necessary packages by running command: pip install -r requirements_dev.txt

 #### About PyPI